 Listening and reading are wildly different forms of consuming content.
-Content intended for one audience must be adapted to the other if it is to achieve its intended purpose.
+So are physical and virtual audiences.
+Therefore, presentation to virtual audience must be adapted accordingly

 You’ve just sat down to watch the 7’oclock news on NTV.
 The newscaster comes on.
 He is holding that day’s Daily Nation.
 Your face spells, “Huh?”
 Then you smile.
 It must be a prank.
 But it’s not Fool’s Day.
 He starts reading it; right from the headlines.
 It suddenly hits you – the bulletin is going to be a verbatim reading of the newspaper!
 You exclaim, “Are they mad?!”